-Purchasing land for your future timber home is not as easy as choosing a beautiful location and signing a check; there are several factors that should be considered before you sign that dotted line.
-Jim Young, the COO of Riverbend Timber Framing, takes the time to answer a few questions and offers some insight into the process of buying your land.
+Purchasing land for your future timber home is not as simple as choosing a beautiful location and signing a check; several factors should be considered before you sign that dotted line.
+James Banner, the President of Riverbend Timber Framing, takes the time to answer a few questions and offers some advice and insight into the process of buying land.

-1) Aesthetics –Wood homes have an emotional appeal and the building lot must complement and enhance the emotional impact.
-It’s a good idea for the owner to get the architect involved on the front end of the building project.
+1) Aesthetics –Timber frame homes have an emotional appeal and the building lot must complement, and even enhance, that emotional impact.
+So, it’s a good idea for an owner’s architect to get involved on the front end of the project.

-2) Proximity – Proximity of the building lot to the owner’s interests and/or activities is critical.
-I’ve had clients happy with their home but the location is inconveniently located far from the nearest town and day-to-day services like grocery stores and restaurants.
+2) Proximity – Proximity of the building lot to the owner’s interests and activities is critical.
+We’ve had clients happy with their home, but not with the location.
+If your lot is inconveniently located, far from the nearest town or from day-to-day services like grocery stores and restaurants, your location is worth re-considering.
 On the other hand, the remoteness of the location may be the primary attraction.
-Buyers should also consider proximity to neighbors and other buildings or future buildings in the area.
+Another tip for buying land is that buyers should consider proximity to neighbors and other buildings, or future buildings, in the area.

-3) Buildability – The building lot should be evaluated by a building professional for buildability before purchasing.
+3) Buildability – Before purchasing, have the building lot evaluated by a building professional for buildability.
 Too often, owners are surprised by additional costs they were not aware of before purchasing – such as the cost of excavation, retaining walls, roads and utilities.

 5) Amenities and Utilities – If the building lot is in a developed subdivision, more than likely it will come with more amenities and utilities such as water, power, sewer, cable, etc. Undeveloped lots come with considerably more expense when adding amenities and utilities.

-Jim Young: It is possible to build on lots with very radical slopes.
+It is possible to build on lots with very radical slopes.
 But, it’s expensive.
-It is worth the money to have a survey of the lot and to discuss the building ramifications with a building professional before purchasing the lot.
+My advice is that it’s worth the money to first have a survey of the lot, and then discuss the building ramifications with a building professional before buying land with a slope.

 1) Soggy soil or underground water can cause a tremendous amount of grief.
 If there is any question, have soils engineer look at the site.